Found by AI

 Complete structured data

-Properly implemented schema markup increases AI citation probability by 3.4x.
-LocalBusiness schema with complete NAP (Name, Address, Phone) data, AggregateRating, FAQ schema, and JSON-LD format.
-Inconsistent business information across platforms reduces your AI citation chances by 67%.
+Properly implemented schema markup is a reported visibility signal in AI-search benchmarks, with some studies associating it with materially higher citation rates.
+LocalBusiness schema with complete NAP (Name, Address, Phone) data, AggregateRating, FAQ schema, and JSON-LD format gives AI systems clearer entity data to evaluate.
+Inconsistent business information across platforms weakens that confidence signal.

 2. 2